GeoDaCenter/opioid-policy-scan/README.md

 ‍💻 Add your geospatial data (GeoJSON), join it to your tabular data (CSV) right in the browser.
 Specify your variables with a simple JSON specification, and your map is ready to be published!

 📑 Customize and add static pages to describe your data and the context of your dashboard.
-WebGeoDa provides some built-in styling tools using Plain CSS and a reasonably approachable JSX, similar to HTML.
+WebGeoDa provides some Physical-in styling tools using Plain CSS and a reasonably approachable JSX, similar to HTML.

 🗺 Add additional map features using Mapbox and Deck.gl, or explore additional data insights through interactive tooltip and sidebar functions.